This Christmas cheesecake idea is sponsored by Tyson Foods, Inc. All comments and opinions are my own.

 Holiday cooking is more than just the meals served on the actual holiday.
 There are many gatherings and activities leading up to each holiday.
-Face it, we are all busy and don’t have time to slave over each dish.
-That doesn’t mean we can’t put out cute festive dishes though, we can utilize some handy holiday hacks.
-These Christmas Tree Cheesecakes and Holiday Pork Sliders with Cranberry Chutney take roughly a half hour to prepare (yes, both dishes, with the help of Sara Lee® Frozen Cheesecake and Jimmy Dean® Original Fully Cooked Pork Sausage Patties.
+Face it, we are all busy and don't have time to slave over each dish.
+That doesn't mean we can't put out cute festive dishes though, we can utilize some handy holiday hacks.
+These Christmas Tree Cheesecakes take roughly10 minutes to prepare, with the help of Sara Lee® Frozen Cheesecake

 Christmas Tree Cheesecakes